-Western Pennsylvania Hospital School of Nursing utilizes examinations and assignments in order to evaluate student achievement of course outcomes and end-of-program student learning outcomes.
+The Allegheny Health Network (AHN) Schools of Nursing (SON) utilize examinations, quizzes, and assignments to evaluate student achievement of course outcomes and end-of-program student learning outcomes.

 - 1. To standardize a method for the administration of exams, quizzes, and assignments across the curriculum. - 2.
 To provide expectations regarding exam and quiz attendance, scoring, and make-up procedures.